40 of The Best Books for a 10-Year-Old

 The thought of someone living off the land being able to survive and thrive captured my imagination.
 The sketches and notes about how he fashioned himself a home in a tree and a suit of deerskin only added to the allure of this story.

-It’s the first book in a trilogy, and while the other two are great, this book is forever my favorite of the bunch.
+It’s the first book in a trilogy, and while the other two are great, this book for 10-year-olds is forever my favorite of the bunch.

 Graphic Novels for a 10-Year-Old

 Hudi is trying to figure out what sport he likes to play because he needs to lose weight.
 He’s trying to be healthy because of a serious illness he had as a younger kid.